 When you are using a Battle Bridge side deck, sometimes your opponent's ship or facility will be damaged when you do not have a current tactic (such as when encountering a dilemma or during a battle in which you choose not to play a current tactic).
-Whenever this occurs, the default damage is two e^{2} cards for a your side deck, or four e^{2} cards for a direct hit.
+Whenever this occurs, the default damage is two $r^{2}$ cards from your side deck, or four $r^{2}$ cards for a direct hit.
 (Default damage should not be confused with "card rotation" damage, which applies only when you are not using a Battle Bridge side deck.)